| |

 through their clothing, rubbing their genitals, acts of masturbation,

+oral sex and sexual intercourse.
 (Mr.C.R.)
 'I was in the (orphanage) sick

 bay...and in walked this very grotty, dirty-looking man...and the next